hutchgrant/evergreen-scripts/README.md

 ## Serve apps via gh-pages

-To make life easier and automate the task of deploying to gh-pages, we've created a simple script.
+To make life easier and automate the task of deploying to gh-pages

 Add this script to your `package.json` with: